J0s3Barbosa/YoutubeDataAutomation/README.md

 ### YoutubeDataAutomation
-python using selenum framework to get data from youtube
+python project using selenum framework to get data from youtube

 ### About the project: